Skip to main content

 selectedDisplayTextstring-Initial display text in the input (single-select only).

-isAnimatedbooleanfalseEnables CSS transition coordination.
+isAnimatedbooleanfalseEnables animation coordination.

 isModalbooleanfalseLocks page scroll and marks other elements inert when open.